These are just a few examples of the types

 • Many unidentified trade name organic materials/Water

 Every refinery also has reclaimed oil tanks for storage of oil recovered from spillage which finds its way to the refinery API separators, where it is skimmed off and pumped to the reclaimed oil tank.
-Relatively larger proportions of water are also pumped into these tanks or settlers from the oil and the run off rate is high.
+Relatively larger proportions of water are also pumped into these tanks or settlers from the oil and the run-off rate is high.
 Numerous valves are used for this duty, with specially enlarged equilibrium valves and connections to avoid blockage.
-The resulting “water” is often very heavily laden with suspended solids which the valve handles without problem.
+The resulting “water” is often very heavily laden with suspended solids which the valve handles without a problem.

-Every refinery utilises floating roof tanks for the storage of crude and where large capacity storage is required.
+Every refinery utilises floating roof tanks for the storage of crude and where large-capacity storage is required.
 This design has two potential problems:

-1. Sinking the roof if it fills with rain water and is not drained
+1. Sinking the roof if it fills with rainwater and is not drained

 2. Discharging the contents of the tank to ground/drains if internal articulated drain joints/hose fail.